syncrosim/pysyncrosim/docs/quickstart.rst

 Checking the Run Log
 ^^^^^^^^^^^^^^^^^^^^
 For more information use the scenario :meth:`~pysyncrosim.scenario.Scenario.run_log()` method.
-Note that this method can only be called when a scenario is a *Results Scenario*.
+Note that this method can only be called when a scenario is a *result scenario*.

 .. code-block:: pycon